 The finish-a good five still alive-Grand Chorous, "The Lads of the Village".

 Publisher: Ben.Brooks, at his Eclipse Sporting Gallery, 48, High St. Oxford.

 Condition: Used antique condition.
 Light foxing to all prints.
 Slight folds through centre of prints.
 Signs of wear to frames in keeping with age.
 A small chip to glass in one corner.
-Please study all pictures as they form part of the description.
+Please see pictures.

 Free UK Delivery

 Allow 1 - 2 working days for delivery.
 Express delivery can be arranged.

 Can be shipped worldwide.
 Please contact us for a quote.